DIPlib/diplib/README.md

   (we do not use any of the components with more restrictive licenses)

 - DocTest
-  Copyright (c) 2016 Viktor Kirilov
+  Copyright 2016 Viktor Kirilov
   The MIT License (MIT)
   see dependencies/doctest/LICENSE.txt

 - The DFT algorithm out of OpenCV 3.1
-  Copyright (C) 2000, Intel Corporation
+  Copyright 2000, Intel Corporation
   Intel License Agreement For Open Source Computer Vision Library
   see src/transform/opencv_dxt.h